rl1987/trickster.dev/tricksterblog/content/post/vim-is-touch-typing-on-steroids.md

 your colon commands.
 This works with commands, file names, command arguments and so forth - pretty much all Vim knows about can be autocompleted.

+To cut/delete the current line you can do `dd` or `:d`.

+To write the contents of buffer to file, use `:w` command (optionally with file name).
+To open another file, use `:edit` command.
+To quit Vim, use `:q` (or `:q!` if you want to discard changes).
+Writing out and quitting can be done in a single command: `:wq` or `:x`.

 Insert mode commands
 --------------------

 `Ctrl-Y` duplicates whats in the same column on the preceding line (one character at a time).
-`Ctrl-E` does this from the next line. `Ctrl-A` inserts the last inserted text again. `Ctrl-R=` evaluated any valid Vimscript expression (can be simple arithmetic) and insert the result.
+`Ctrl-E` does this from the next line. `Ctrl-A` inserts the last inserted text again. `Ctrl-R=` evaluates any valid Vimscript expression (can be simple arithmetic) and insert the result.
 For example, one could type `2+2` in the prompt at the bottom, press Enter and `4` would be inserted.